bendodson/MonthYearWheelPicker/README.md

 # MonthYearPickerView-Swift
 A simple UIPickerView subclass (in Swift) that allows you to quickly add a picker for just month and year.
 This is useful when you want to do something like an expiration date picker for a credit card.

+The current version is based on Swift 2 and iOS 9.
+For a Swift 1.2 compatible version, take a look at the tags in this repository.

 ## Example Usage
 	let expiryDatePicker = MonthYearPickerView()
 	expiryDatePicker.onDateSelected = { (month: Int, year: Int) in